mdl0100/4883-Software-Tools-Lopez/Assignments/A08/README.md

 - Errors are handled gracefully.
   - For example, if a parameter that is passed in causes an error, simply return {'success':False} or return the parameters passed in as well {'success':False,'param1':value1,'param(n):value(n)}.
 This helps for debugging.
 - Proper API documentation using FastAPI's built-in support for OpenAPI (Swagger UI) is implemented.
   - This means functions are commented with markdown syntax for readability.

+## Folder Contents

 |   #   | File                 | Description                             |
 | :---: | -------------------- | :-------------------------------------- |
 |  01   | [data.csv](data.csv) | COVID data set that we are pulling from |

 ### Deliverables
-- [ ] Create a folder called `A08` to place all of the assignment files in.
+- [X] Create a folder called `A08` to place all of the assignment files in.
 - [ ] Include Python code for the FastAPI application and any additional files.
 - [ ] A README.md Document explaining the API endpionts and their usage
   - [ ] if the functions are commented well, you could almost cut and past your readme.